 And God kept His promise!

-Many years later, God sends His Son, Jesus to the earth to live a perfect life and to die an awful death in order to pay the penalty for our sin.
+Many years later, God sends His Son, Jesus, to the earth to live a perfect life and to die an awful death in order to pay the penalty for our sins.
 And three days later, He rose from the dead, overcoming sin and death!
-He took our place so that we didn’t have to take the punishment for our sin.
+He took our place so that we didn’t have to take the punishment for our sins.
 In God’s great mercy, He put His wrath against sin on His own son instead of on us.
 Ephesians 2:4-10 says it well: